Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Multi-User Random Coding Techniques

 whereas the matched distortion-rate function is given by $\Dbar_1^*$ such that

-(Recall that we measure information in bits when studying examples.)
-The fact that parallel coding improves on this and attains the matched performance was already noted in \cite{Lap97} using direct arguments, namely, the fact that the two encoding metrics are equivalent when the codebook has a product structure.
+The fact that parallel coding outperforms this result and attains the matched performance was already noted in \cite{Lap97} using direct arguments, namely, the fact that the two encoding metrics are equivalent when the codebook has a product structure.
 Here we outline how the same (with expurgation) can be established via the analytical expression in Theorem \ref{thm:parcoding_achievability}, thus serving as a sanity check for this general result.

 Consider taking $\psi(x_1,x_2) = (x_1,x_2)$ and $Q_{\Xhat_\nu} = \big(\frac{1}{2}, \frac{1}{2}\big)$ ($\nu = 1, 2$) in Theorem \ref{thm:parcoding_achievability}.
 As was noted in \cite{Lap97}, the independence of $X_1$ and $X_2$ is sufficient to lower bound $I_{\Ptilde}(X; \Xhat_1, \Xhat_2)$ by $I_{\Ptilde}(X_1; \Xhat_1) + I_{\Ptilde}(X_2; \Xhat_2)$.
 In addition, we trivially have $I_{\Ptilde}(X; \Xhat_{\nu}) \ge I_{\Ptilde}(X_{\nu}; \Xhat_{\nu})$ for $\nu = 1,2$.
 Since both $X$ and $\Xhat$ follow the uniform distribution on $\{0,1\}^2$, the relevant marginals $\Ptilde_{\Xhat_{\nu}|X_{\nu}}$ must follow a binary symmetric channel law.
 Denoting the associated crossover probabilities by $\tilde{\delta}_1$ and $\tilde{\delta}_2$, it follows that